Networking

 You can also use the tunnel to expose locally running services, like backends, to the emulator with

-on the emulator end.
+given ipv4-address on the emulator end.
 For example, if you wanted to expose a local backend service running on port

-for some integration tests, you could use --egress-localhost-fwd-ip 192.168.200.1
+8080 for some integration tests, you could use --egress-localhost-fwd-ip 192.168.200.1 and then whatever services is

-becomes available as 192.168.200.1
+running at localhost:8080 becomes available as 192.168.200.1 to the emulator.

 The IP you use for forwarding the localhost IP should be from one of the RFC1918 private ranges.